 But there are some types of rewards that are tax-free: These are the type of tax-free fringe benefits that employers can give their employees.
 Most volunteers at nonprofits qualify as employees for tax purposes because they almost always work under someone else’s supervision or direction.
 So they can get these fringe benefits tax free, just like an employee.
-These include:
+These include the following things.

 Volunteers can buy goods or receive services from the nonprofit at a lower price than the price offered to the general public.
 For services, the amount of the discount is not taxable if it is no more than 20% of the price charged to the general public for the service.
 For merchandise or goods, the discount is limited to the nonprofit’s gross profit percentage on the merchandise sold times the price charged to the public for the merchandise.
 To figure out gross profit percentage, you calculate the total amount earned from the sale of merchandise during the year and then subtract its cost.
 For example, if a nonprofit sold $100,000 worth of merchandise to the public and paid $60,000 for the merchandise, its gross profit percentage would be 40% (its $40,000 gross profit is 40% of its $100,000 gross income).
 The nonprofit could give its volunteer-employees a tax-free discount on its merchandise of up to 40%.

 Many nonprofits provide volunteers with free parking, or reimburse them or give them an allowance for parking expenses.
 A nonprofit may also reimburse volunteers for the cost of using mass transit or provide them with an allowance.
-There is a monthly cap on the amount of these tax-free benefits; payments over the cap are taxable income.
-For the current cap, see IRS Publication Circular E, Employer’s Tax Guide (available on the IRS website).
+A nonprofit may also reimburse volunteers for the cost of using van pools.
+There is a monthly cap on the amount of these tax-free benefits.
+For the current cap, see IRS Publication 15-B, Employer’s Tax Guide to Fringe Benefits.

 A nonprofit that provides services to the public as part of its mission may offer the same services for free to volunteer, as long as it doesn’t impose any substantial cost on the nonprofit and the volunteer is involved in providing that service.
 For example, a volunteer who works at a nonprofit that provides low cost health care to the poor may obtain free health care from the clinic if it can be done without any substantial additional cost for the clinic.

-Nonprofits can pay certain education expenses for their volunteers and it can be a nontaxable fringe benefit in either of two ways.
-First, expenses for education are a tax-free working condition fringe benefit if the course (1) maintains or improves job skills, (2) is required by the nonprofit, or (3) is required by law.
+Expenses for education are a tax-free working condition fringe benefit if the course (1) maintains or improves job skills, or (2) is required by the nonprofit for a bona fide business purpose, or (3) is required by law.
 For example, a nonprofit may pay for an accounting course for its volunteer treasurer.
-A nonprofit may also provide up to $5,250 per year in tuition assistance for undergraduate college education that is not work related.
-Graduate education may also be funded if the volunteer performs teaching or research activities.

-Volunteer-employees can be provided with tax-free health and accident insurance, and up to $50,000 in group life insurance coverage (although few nonprofits provide these type of benefits to volunteers).
+Volunteer-employees can be provided with tax-free health and accident insurance, and up to $50,000 in group life insurance coverage (although few nonprofits provide these types of benefits to volunteers).